 Hardly anything brings us back to our childhoods more than cotton candy.
 There’s just something awe-inspiring about this seemingly physics-defying candy made from sugar and air.
 Plus, it has such a distinct flavor, cotton candy worked its way into a whole host of other treats and drinks, from ice cream to cocktails.

 Once labor-intensive and costly to make, this spun-sugar treat exploded in popularity thanks to the industrial revolution plus the spread of affordable sugar.
-But who would have guessed we’d be back where we started, wanting to flex our DIY muscles and make some rustic cotton candy with just the tools in our kitchens?
+But who would have guessed we’d be back where we started, wanting to flex our DIY muscles, figuring out how to make cotton candy without a machine?

-Luckily, it’s not as hard as you might think.
+Luckily, learning how to make cotton candy without a machine isn’t as hard as you might think.
 It may not look exactly like what you’re used to, but home-spun cotton candy is just as delicious.
 Plus, it’s a great way for kids to get in the kitchen and get their hands dirty, with a sweet reward to top it off.

 If you missed the last county fair or just need a fix for your sweet tooth, scroll down to learn everything you need to know about making cotton candy from scratch with this super easy cotton candy recipe.